Skip to main content

 $ git commit -m "Initial commit"

-Then, on the project's main page, you can use the green "Code" button to reveal the repository's remote URL and copy it to your clipboard:
+Then, on the repository's main page, click the green "Code" button to copy the remote URL:

 $ git remote add origin <remote repository URL>